nealcaren/fightordie/Volumes/24/01/art_for_nothing.md

 Only in the case of our musicians have we been willing to pay anything like a return for their services, and even in their case we continually complain if they do not give their services for "charity".
 We have a few men who are trying to entertain and instruct the public through the writing of books and papers and by carefully prepared lectures.
 Few buy their books---they borrow them.
 The men are severely criticized by many because they ask pay for lectures.

 All this is wrong; it is miserably wrong; it is warning away exactly the type of men who would do more  than any others to establish the right of the black race to universal recognition.
-If work is honorable, then pay is honorable. and what we should be afraid of is not overpaying the artist; it is underpaying and starving and killing him.
+If work is honorable, then pay is honorable, and what we should be afraid of is not overpaying the artist; it is underpaying and starving and killing him.

 ______________
 *Citation:* Du Bois, W.E.B.
 1922.
 "Art for Nothing." *The Crisis*.
 24(1):8&ndash;9.